pulsar-edit/package-frontend/README.md

 The Webhooks Microservice exists as a translation tool from the GitHub Sponsors Webhooks to our Discord server since this type of webhook is not natively supported by Discord.

-This allows the Pulsar Discord to get GitHub Sponsors notifications directly, and lets use thank those who donate right away.
+This allows the Pulsar Discord to get GitHub Sponsors notifications directly, and lets us thank those who donate right away.

 For more information, take a look at the [Webhooks Microservice Readme](./microservices/webhooks/README.md).